arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-07-26-interview-ryan-bethancourt-ceo-of-wild-earth.md

 I think that people want better products for themselves and for their pets.
 The fact that we can bring a product to market first, first in the pet space, is pretty transformational. **I think it would get people open to the idea of having alternative proteins for themselves.**

 **I eat our dog food.
 I will eat it in front of you because I know what it is.
 It’s super clean.** I would never eat dog food.
 It changes the concept behind dog food.
 It’s just clean food for pets.
 In all of our cultures, in the West, we tend to think of pet food as not real food for humans.
 It’s not clean food. _But we can change that._ I think Wild Earth is going to be one of the first companies to really show that you can make clean protein for pets.
 Clean enough that I believe it enough to eat it myself. _And I’ve eaten a lot of it._

+> > _"We had this vision: to help scientists become entrepreneurs"_

 **Ahmed:** What advice would you have for someone trying to do their own startup or get involved in the cellular agriculture space?